THE POSTAL HISTORY OF ICAO

 Several philatelic items released in relation with the United Nations issue ICAO Safety in the Air (12 June 1978) were stamped with the special show imprint as noted hereafter.
 Some countries represented at the exhibition had their own cancels.

-CAPEX Toronto – Postcard (front and back) showing the Harbour Castle Hotel of Toronto.
+CAPEX Toronto – Postcard (front and back) showing the Harbor Castle Hotel of Toronto.

 United Nations 13-cent: ICAO Safety in the air.
 Cancel date: 10 June 1978.